Practicing professional behavior

 All special education undergraduate students and postbaccalaureate students seeking special education certification are expected to display professional behaviors and dispositions consistent with the National Council for Exceptional Children’s Code of Ethics for Educators of Persons with Exceptionalities.
 Periodic structured assessments of professional behaviors and dispositions will be completed on all students during selected classes and will also be completed in additional classes on an as needed basis.
 If a student does not display the required professional behaviors and dispositions as determined by the special education faculty and the Department Head of Counseling, Leadership, and Special Education, the student may be dismissed from the program or may be prevented from taking additional special education certification classes.

-In order to meet Missouri state teacher certification requirements, candidates for the Bachelor of Science in Education degree are required to meet the following grade point average requirements.
-All GPA requirements are a combination of Missouri State and transfer grades included in description of Professional Education coursework.
+In order to meet Missouri state teacher certification requirements, candidates for the Bachelor of Science in Education degree are required to meet the following grade point average requirements for degree completion.
+All major GPA requirements are a combination of Missouri State and transfer grades included in description of Professional Education coursework.

-Additionally, students must earn a composite score or superscore of 20 or better on the ACT or earn passing scores on all four sub-tests of the Missouri General Education Assessment (MoGEA) and successfully complete the Missouri Educator Gateway Assessments (MEGA) as established by the Missouri Board of Education.
+Additionally, students must earn a composite score or superscore of 20 or higher on the ACT or earn passing scores on all four sub-tests of the Missouri General Education Assessment (MoGEA) and successfully complete the Missouri Educator Gateway Assessments (MEGA) as established by the Missouri Department of Elementary and Secondary Education (MoDESE).

-All students must be admitted to the Teacher Education Program and have successfully completed Supervised Teaching in order to earn this degree.
-Refer to Teacher Education Program for application procedures.
+All students must be admitted to Teacher Education and have successfully completed Supervised Teaching in order to earn this degree.
+Refer to Teacher Education for application procedures.
 A summary of admission requirements for Special Education majors includes the following: